meshcloud/minio_azure_container_app/README.md

 # MinIO Azure Container App

 This repo deploys a MinIO Container to Azure Container Apps.
-It pulls the MinIO Container Image from Dockerhub
+The App will utilize a Web Application Firewall (WAF) for security and an Application Gateway for load balancing.

 ## Requirements
 - Azure Subscription
-- Microsoft.App Resource Provider enabled
+- Microsoft.App Resource Provider enabled on Azure Subscription

+## Inputs
+- **minio_root_user**: Root User for MinIO access
+- **minio_root_password**: Root Password for MinIO
+- **ingress_allow_ip_address_range**: Allowlist of IPs/IP Ranges that can access MinIO

 ## Resources That Are Created
 - VNET